Sardinian–Catalan war: Background

 In 1297, in an attempt to settle the dispute between the Angevins and Aragonese over the Kingdom of Sicily (which had triggered the popular movement known as the Sicilian Vespers), Pope Boniface VIII formed the Kingdom of Sardinia and Corsica (Regnum Sardiniae et Corsicae) for James II the Just, King of Aragon.

 In June 1323 the Aragonese Crown's territorial conquest of Sardinia began.
-A powerful army sailed from the port of Tortosa, Catalonia, to the island.
+A powerful army sailed from the port of Tortosa, Principality of Catalonia, to the island.
 At this time, the land was under the influence of the Republic of Pisa, Genoa and the Doria and Malaspina families, as well as the Judicate of Arborea, the only surviving judicial state entity.

 The Arborean judge Hugh II of Arborea became a vassal of James II of Aragon in exchange for the maintenance of the dynastic rights over his Judicate, with the hope to expand his control over the whole of Sardinia, as lieutenant of the king, residing in Barcelona.
 Hugh opened hostilities against Pisa and actively participated in the subsequent Aragonese military actions against the Pisans who, repeatedly defeated by land and sea (despite the help of the Doria and Genoa), were forced to yield their Sardinian possessions (former Judicate of Cagliari and Judicate of Gallura) to the Iberians.
 These lands, along with the commune of Sassari, became the first territorial nucleus of the Kingdom of Sardinia.

 In 1343, at the death without sons of Giovanni Malaspina di Villafranca, all the Malaspinan Sardinian possessions passed by testament to Peter IV of Aragon, who incorporated them into the Kingdom of Sardinia.
 The Aragonese then clashed with the Sardinian branch of the Doria, owners of large portions of the former Judicate of Torres, who tried to occupy Sassari and, in 1347, exceptionally reunited, inflicted a heavy defeat to the Aragonese at the battle of Aidu de Turdu, a locality between Bonorva and Giave.
 However, in the summer of 1353 a Venetian-Aragonese fleet defeated the Genoese fleet off Alghero.
 A few days later the Aragonese troops, led by Bernat de Cabrera, triumphantly entered the Dorian city.